albar965/littlenavmap-manual/src/en/MENUS.rst

 *Little Navmap* can read and write this format.

-A deactivateable warning dialog will be shown when saving.

 See :doc:`FLIGHTPLANFMT` for more information on limitations.

 This does not change the current file name and type.
 Further saves will still use the same file name and